 Portfolio financing is either secured against the assets of the REIT vehicle or unsecured, depending on the creditworthiness of the borrower and gearing of underlying investment vehicles.
-Whether security is provided or not, it is supported by guarantees and negative pledges from all entities comprising the investment vehicles.
+Whether or not security is provided, it is supported by guarantees and negative pledges from all entities comprising the investment vehicles.

 Recently, terms have been imported into real estate financing from the broader leveraged finance market, including the loosening of general covenants and use of materiality qualifiers.

 Recent trends also include the use of a 'certain funds regime' for investment financings, and an 'equity cure' for breaches of financial covenants (such as the loan-to-value ratio) across property financings generally.

 v Tax considerations

 Most REITs are structured as managed investments trusts (MITs) (or seek to include a MIT in any stapled structure).
 A specific tax regime designed for MITs provides certain tax benefits for REITs, with the policy intent of promoting Australia's funds management industry and its collective investment vehicle-management expertise.
 As a result, whether MIT status will be available is usually a key consideration in structuring real estate investment transactions.

 To access the MIT regime, a trust needs to satisfy certain ownership criteria and be managed by a holder of an Australian financial services licence.
 In addition, the trust cannot control the conduct of a trading business.14

 The key benefits of accessing the MIT regime are as follows:

 - for non-resident investors, lower withholding tax rates can apply to distributions of income by a MIT throughout the life of the investment, and also the distribution of any gain on disposal of assets held by the MIT;15 and